hariprasanth23/Software-Engineer/SpringBoot-Projects/springbootbasics/AOP/README.md

 - Aspect encapsulates cross-cutting Concern
 - concern means logic/functionality
 - We cannot write logging or security class all the classes like controller , service or DAO
+- Aspect can be reused at multiple location
+- Same Aspect/class applied based on configuration

+## Benefits of AOP
+- Code for Aspect is defined in a single class
+- Reduces code complexity
+- Based on configuration,apply aspects selectively to different parts of app
+- No need to make changes to main application code

+## AOP Terminology
+- Aspect - module of code for a cross-cutting concern(logging,security,...)
+- Advice - what action is taken and when it should be applied
+- Join point - when to apply code during execution
+- Pointcut - A predicate expression for where advice should be applied